 Alford has not proven beyond a reasonable doubt that Mont.
 Code Ann. § 61-8-1008(1)(a)(i)'s mandatory minimum custodial sentence is unconstitutional.
 See Yang, ¶ 14.
 Alford has not established that under no circumstances would Mont.
 Code Ann. § 61-8-1008(1)(a)(i)'s mandatory sentencing range be valid or that the statute lacks a plainly legitimate sweep.
 See Yang, ¶ 14.
 Montana Code Annotated § 61-8-1008(1)(a)(i)'s mandatory sentencing range furthers the legislative goal of deterring offenders from committing further DUIs, endangering the public and themselves.
 In doing so, the Legislature has set a proportional punishment to the gravity of an offender's first felony DUI.
-Montana Code
+Montana Code Annotated § 61-8-1008(1)(a)(i), therefore, does not violate Montana's Cruel and Unusual Punishment Clause.

-5 The district court presumably considered Alford's financial hardships and ability to pay in the appropriate context: fees and fines.
+5 The district court thoroughly considered Alford's financial hardships and ability to pay in the appropriate context: fees and fines.
+(4/17/24 Tr. at 7-11.)
 This is supported by the district court lessening substantially the mandatory minimum fine required by Mont.
 Code Ann. § 61-8-1008(1)(a)(i).